 Having this general understanding and knowing when to apply the guidelines to your images is going to have a huge impact on your photography.
 If you only take away one thing from this article, I hope it is that you should start studying compositions.

 In addition to having strong compositions, great images tend to have good light.
 Now, good light can be found both during the middle of the day and the darkest nights but many consider the hours around the sunrise and sunset to be ideal for most types of landscape photography.

 In our article Why You Should Start Shooting Landscapes During Golden Hour, Nick Dautlich explains the importance of photographing in the correct light.
 Many are surprised to see how drastically the scenery changes from mid-day to late evening.

-If you’ve just begun exploring with manual focus it may take some time before you are able to get the image sharp.
-A quick tip is to use the camera’s Live View (if you have one) and zoom into a subject that is about 1/3 into the image.
-Adjust the focus until this point is at it’s sharpest.
+I’ve always been a proponent of using manual focus over automatic focus but there’s no secret that it takes time and practice to master.
+The most precise way to focus manually is to use the camera’s Live View (if you have one), zoom into a subject that is about 1/3 into the image and adjust the focus ring until this point is at it’s sharpest.

-You should know that focusing 1/3 into the frame is not always the best option but this is what most photographers tend to do in most situations.
-I can recommend reading the article Understanding Your Camera’s Hyperfocal Distance by Cambridgeincolour for further information on how to get most of the image in focus.
+Note: Focusing 1/3 into the frame isn’t always the best option but it’s a common practice in most situations.
+I recommend reading the article Understanding Your Camera’s Hyperfocal Distance by Cambridgeincolour for further information on how to better focus.

 These mistakes are quite common and you shouldn’t be discouraged if you find that you’re guilty in committing one or more.
 We’ve all been there and it’s a natural part of our evolving as artists.
 How boring would it be if we all were world champions after day 1?

 Learning how to avoid making these mistakes when photographing is only step one towards capturing images that you’re proud to share.
 They won’t make you an award-winning photographer overnight but I guarantee that you will see progress soon.